What Is a Tool Safety Manual?

 Why Is a Tool Safety Manual Necessary for Software Tools?

-A Tool Safety Manual is essential because it documents the specific conditions, configurations, and procedures under which a tool has been deemed suitable (often through qualification) for use in a safety-critical context.
-It helps prevent misuse that could inadvertently introduce hazards.
+A Tool Safety Manual is essential because it documents the specific assumptions, conditions, configurations, and procedures under which a tool has been deemed suitable (often through qualification) for use in a safety-critical context.
+It helps prevent misuse that could inadvertently introduce hazards or audit findings.

 How Does a Tool Safety Manual Relate to Tool Qualification?